curvegrid/go-ethereum-wiki/Mining.md

 712000
 ```

-After you successfully mined some blocks, you can check the ether balance of your coinbase account.
-Now assuming your coinbase is a local account:
+After you successfully mined some blocks, you can check the ether balance of your etherbase account.
+Now assuming your etherbase is a local account:

 ```
 > eth.getBalance(eth.coinbase).toNumber();